<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=134039050697210&amp;ev=PageView&amp;noscript=1">

 What is the timeline for this program?

-This nine-week program starts on September 23, 2024 and completes the week of November 18, 2024.
-There will be an hour-long live sessions twice a week, Mondays and Thursdays 3:30–4:30pm ET.
+This nine-week program starts on January 20, 2025 and completes on March 20, 2025.
+There will be an hour-long live sessions twice a week, Mondays and Thursdays 6–7pm ET.

 Can I choose my own start date?

 No. This live bootcamp is cohort-based, meaning everyone starts and finishes on the same schedule, so all students must start the bootcamp on the planned start date.
-If the schedule doesn't work for you, consider our On-Demand Programs.
+If the schedule doesn't work for you, consider our on-demand bootcamps.

 How much time should I plan to dedicate to bootcamp activities each week?